RSPCA Under Fire for Badger Cull Protests in England

 The commission polices strict rules governing the role and remit of charities.
 It can take action if it deems charities are abusing their position, including whether they are using it for political purposes.
 But its latest intervention has prompted fears that voluntary organisations will be deterred from speaking out on issues they feel strongly about.

-In recent months the RSPCA has been vocal against the badger cull, expressing outrage “that the government have ignored public, parliamentary, EU commission and scientific opinion” and proclaiming its intention to “stop the slaughter”.
+It’s expressed outrage “that the government have ignored public, parliamentary, EU commission and scientific opinion.”
+And proclaimed its intention to “stop the slaughter”.
 The charity gathered tens of thousands of signatures for a petition against the cull, which it said went against “overwhelming scientific, public and political opinion” and would completely wipe out badger populations in some areas.

 It was also criticised for launching a private prosecution against the Heythrop hunt, whose past members include the prime minister, David Cameron.
 Two of the hunt’s members pleaded guilty to unlawfully hunting a wild fox with dogs.